samathaluca/cloud9-ticketsales/README.md

  I started development of a 5 page site but then decided that there would be limited advantage to a multiple page design with such a tight focus and relatively amount of content.
- After discussing my rpoject with my mentor I decdied that one page captured all the main content well in different sections.
+ After discussing my project with my mentor I decided that one page captured all the main content well in different sections.

  **_The Surface plane:_**.